dportik/MonoPhylo/Example-data/Example-tree-with-bootstrap-support-values/README.md

 ---------------

-This directory contains all the input files, output files, and instructions to replicate this **MonoPhylo** analysis of a tree with bootstrap support values.
+This directory contains all the input files, output files, and instructions to replicate this **MonoPhylo** analysis of a tree containing bootstrap support values.

 The input tree (`RAxML_bipartitions.Iguania_SuperCRUNCH_NCBI_Concatenated_Alignment.tre`) was generated from a supermatrix created for Iguania using **SuperCRUNCH**.
-Specifically, I used RAxML to perform 100 bootstrap replicates and used them to score the best ML tree.
+Specifically, I used RAxML to perform 100 bootstrap replicates and score the best ML tree (`-f a -m GTRCAT -p 12345 -x 12345 -# 100`).

 Below are the major steps of this **MonoPhylo** analysis and the commands used for each step.
+Although the file names are accurate, please note that the paths to the files will change depending on where they are stored locally.
+If you replicate this analysis, make sure to edit the paths for the relevant files!

 ## 1. Obtaining a list of tree tips